ali-ham-dev/ali-hamood-rent-it-client/rent-it-proposal/README.md

 First, suppose you purchased an essential asset but don't get much use out of it, making it feel like an unwise purchasing decision.
 This could be a tuxedo, a snow machine, construction tools, etc. You might also have made such purchases because you're an entrepreneur looking for opportunities.
 Whatever the circumstances may be, you have an asset and hope to earn a financial return on it.

 Second, suppose you need an asset for some period of time, or you are looking for a low-cost, low-risk way of accessing an asset.
-This could be seasonal decorations (e.g., Christmas decorations), a tuxedo, netch machinery, or etc.
+This could be seasonal decorations (e.g., Christmas decorations), a tuxedo, uncommon machinery, etc.

 This is where Rent It shines!
-Rent It offers a space where both renters and rentees can transact in an efficent user freindly environemnt.
-Rent It provides various workflows tailored to each asset class to make renting as painless and easy as possible.
-These workflows include procedural wizards automating the process, such process may include advertising, questionnaires, video calls and texting, credit checks, contract establishment, cellphone based inspections,shipping and handling services, asset insurance, dispute arbitration, financial transaction brokering, and may more.
+Rent It offers a space where both renters and rentees can transact in an efficient user friendly environment.
+This workflow include procedural wizards automating the process, such process may include advertising, questionnaires, messaging and texting, document sharing, contract establishment, cellphone based inspections, financial transaction brokering, and possibly more.

 ### User Profile

 - User profile 1 - renters:
     - interested to earn a financial return on a purchased asset.
-    - invested in renting an asset for earning an alternative income source.
+    - invested in offering an asset for earning an alternative income source.

 - User profile 2 - rentees:
     - needs short term access to an asset.
     - wants a low-risk/low-cost method of accessing an asset.

 ### Features

-#### User profile 1 - renter:
+~~notdone~~

-##### As a NOT logged in user:
+#### As a NOT logged in user:
 - I want to be able to search for items to rent.
 - I view an item I am interested in.
 -

-##### As a logged in user:
+#### As a logged in user:

-#### User profile 2 - rentee:
+~~notdone~~

 ## Implementation